-The rearview mirror can be positioned on the windshield to observe a skier and traffic behind you.
-The mirror should be lowered when trailering or when using a mooring cover.
-To reposition the mirror bracket on the windshield frame, loosen the two socket head screws (A) and reposition and tighten the screws in the new location.
-The mirror bracket screws should be tightened evenly until the bracket is secure to the windshield.
+The rearview mirror can be adjusted on the windshield to observe a rider and traffic behind you.
+To adjust the mirror bracket on the windshield frame, loosen the two socket head screws (A) and reposition the mirror to the desired location, then retighten the screws (see fig 3).
+Each screw should be tightened two rotations at a time until fully tightened.